Marketing today is no longer about pushing messages to a broad audience and hoping they resonate.

 They demand faster responses, and sales and marketing teams continue to generate frequent requests despite the analytics team's best efforts to deliver them.

-The data analytics team doesn't have clarity on what they are expecting.
+The data analytics team doesn't have clarity about what they expect.
 Sales and marketing professionals are not always proficient in data analytics.

 They don't understand what insights can be achieved until someone from the data team explains or shows them.